rust-lang/rust/src/doc/rustc/src/platform-support/apple-ios.md

 ```

 The tier 3 targets can be built by enabling them for a `rustc` build in
-`config.toml`, by adding, for example:
+`bootstrap.toml`, by adding, for example:

 ```toml
 [build]